 Without a doubt, the Seaguar Blue Label is one of the very best fluorocarbon leaders out there!

 It is especially suited for fishing with bigger lures, as it is somewhat stiffer than other leaders and has a lower stretch, which will improve your lure presentation quite a bit.
 It will also prevent the lure from getting tangled up in the leader when casting it out.

 All those hard knocks and attacks, the violent escapes and headshakes; all that can cause a lot of damage to a fluorocarbon leader and can cost you quite a few fish.

 But, I have yet to lose a northern pike on a Seaguar leader, which is really incredible, if you think about it!
-I’ve always been a fluorocarbon sceptic, but this leader changed my mind!
+I’ve always been a fluorocarbon skeptic, but this leader changed my mind!

 I recommend a leader strength of 60-80lb when lure fishing.
 And always make sure to check for weak points, just in case!